-So, what's your water innovation?
-Are you on the side of those seeking to preserve what was once a pristine planet for our grandchildren, or those who couldn't give a stuff about the next generation?
+So, what is your water innovation?
+Are you on the side of those seeking to preserve what was once a pristine planet for our grandchildren, or those who could not give a stuff about the next generation?
 Let them sort themselves out.

-In reality it's a spiritual and ethical reflection; mighty changes are happening and we are either pro or counter-revolutionaries; there is no place for fence-sitters.
+In reality it is a spiritual and ethical reflection; mighty changes are happening and we are either pro or counter-revolutionaries; there is no place for fence-sitters.
 History will judge us, and I fear that our offspring are going to curse their forebears.

 As a Christian I believe there is deeply spiritual imperative in going green; we have been entrusted with the care of our environment, of Creation, and already our neglect of that sacred trust is turning to bite us.
-Far worse is to come if we don't start to think deeply about water innovation.
-Let us treat mother Earth kindly.
+Far worse is to come if we do not start to think deeply about water innovation.
+Let us treat mother Earth more kindly.